 I grew up in a fellowship that was incredibly conflicted during the Christmas holiday.
 We decorated our homes with trees with a star on top.
 We put nativity scenes up.
 We made cookies.
 We sang “Away in the Manger,” “What Child is This?,” and “Silent Night.”
 Then during the month of Christmas we had annual sermons on why we do not celebrate Christmas.
 We heard that Catholicism stole Christmas from the pagans and December 25 was really about Saturnalia.
 These sentiments regarding Christmas, along with the myth of Saturnalia, continue to be paraded as truth among the descendants of the Reformed branch of the Protestant Reformation.
 But Christmas is neither pagan in origin nor is it theologically, or doctrinally, empty.
 Christmas teaches us.
+(For a good look at how December 25 became associated with the birth of Jesus see Dr. William J. Tighe’s, Calculating Christmas: The Story of Behind December 25).”

 It is important to remember the actual environment of the early church.
 Our unconscious ideas often skew our understanding of both Scripture and the early church.
 In the early church, no one owned a New Testament, much less a whole Bible.
 Christian homes did not have dozens of Bibles in them.
 In fact, it is not certain that most congregations would collectively own an entire New Testament.
 Literary works were incredibly expensive.
 So how is the faith passed on?
 How is proper understanding passed on?